Mike111222/MyPortfolio/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Add nav bar and a menu page for mobile users as well.
+- [ ] Add nav bar and a menu page for mobile users as well as for desktop users.
 - [ ] Add some new projects
 - [ ] Add more styles and animation to make it more apealing.